SecRef*: Securely Sharing Mutable References Between Verified and Unverified Code in F*: Labeled references

 \subsection{The global invariant for shareable references}

-\ca{we should be very clear that this \ls{shareable_typ} is NOT the type of shareable references, but the type of what shareable references can store.
-I'm not sure this is very clear.} \da{\ls{shareable_typ} has been renamed to \ls{full_ground_typ}, which hopefully helps to clarify the difference.}

 We introduced our global invariant on the heap, that \ls{shareable} references can only point to \ls{shareable} references, in~\autoref{sec:key-verification}.
 To formally state it in \autoref{sec:lr-effect}, we want to quantify over all references of all types that are labeled as \ls{shareable} and check that the stored value contains only \ls{shareable} references.
 A convenient way to state the invariant is using a deep embedding of the types a \ls{shareable} reference can store values of.

-These are either base types, sums or products of them, other references storing values of such types, and data structures built from them, collectively known in the literature as full ground types \cite{MurawskiT18,KammarLMS2017}.
-The embedding is given by
+These are built from base types, sums, products and references, collectively known in the literature as full ground types \cite{MurawskiT12,MurawskiT18,KammarLMS2017}.
+Arrows are not part of the embedding since our heap is only first-order (see~\autoref{sec:mst-representation}).
+The embedding is given by:

-and comes with the evident recursive inclusion \ls{to_Type : full_ground_typ -> Type0} into \ls{Type0} types. \ca{IMPORTANT to explain: This deep embedding of types is used only to state the invariant, and does not limit the capacity of the heap to store things.
-To be able to show that the invariant is preserved, some pressure is put on the user to use the deep embedding in the operations \ls{label_shareable}, \ls{label_encapsulated}, \ls{alloc} and \ls{write} of Labeled References.}
+and comes with the evident recursive inclusion \ls{to_Type : full_ground_typ -> Type0} into \ls{Type0} types.

-It is important to emphasize that this deep embedding is only used for stating the global invariant about \ls{shareable} references and to help with proofs about its preservation, but it does not limit the capacity of the heap to store values of more general types in universe \ls{Type0} (recall \autoref{fig:monotonic-state}).
-Only certain operations (\EG \ls{label_shareable} in \autoref{sec:lr-effect}) need their type arguments to be given as \ls{full_ground_typ} instead of \ls{Type0}, so as to help \fstar with proving that the global invariant is preserved.

 To check that a stored value contains only \ls{shareable} references, we use the deep embedding to define a predicate \ls{forall_refs} which checks that every reference in a given value of \ls{full_ground_typ} type satisfies a predicate.
 We then lift this predicate to properties of references with respect to heaps.
 As these predicates are parametric in \ls{pred}, we can instantiate them with different predicates.